 Summer Musical Theater Program

-The Musical Theater curriculum was developed to address the needs of students with some experience in one or more of the three components that make up Musical Theater: Voice, Dance and Acting.
-With an emphasis on preparing the Musical Theater audition, the coursework is designed to challenge all students from those just starting out in Musical Theater to those with significant past experience.
+The Musical Theater curriculum addresses the needs of students with some experience in one or more of the three components that make up Musical Theater: Voice, Dance and Acting.
+With an emphasis on preparing the Musical Theater audition, the coursework is designed to challenge all students, from those just starting out in Musical Theater, to those with significant past experience.

 DAN240 – Dance and Movement

 In this course students will explore an array of dance styles by executing choreography from a selection of ensemble numbers from a variety of musicals.
 Students, from the complete beginner to the advanced dancer will be challenged.